The New Blockaders

 TNB always suggested more than a band or musical project.
 They are bent almost as much on philosophy and literary ambitions, issuing manifestos and texts and referencing the likes of Debussy and Nietzsche.
 TNB never set out to be part of a self-glorifying youth movement where pompous, romanticized bullshit dies hard in an endless, capitalistic magic show.
 Instead, they depict the emotional tonalities of an ambivalent, ambiguous new century with no form or direction.
 Their musical legacy offers respite from the fraudulent herd of co-opted streamlined sounds, which masquerade as experimental.

-They served as a major influence on legendary Noise pioneers as Merzbow and their influence on the current crop of popular crossover Noise artists such as Prurient and Wolf Eyes is immeasurable.
+TNB served as a major influence on legendary Noise pioneers such as Merzbow and made a lot of the ‘90s 'Noise-boom' artists look like charlatans.
+Their influence on the current crop of popular crossover Noise artists such as Prurient and Wolf Eyes is immeasurable.
 Collaborations in recent years with artists such as Sonic Youth's Thurston Moore have brought their anti-sound to a younger and diverse audience.
 The metal-bashing of K2, the awkwardness of Runzelstirn & Gurgelstock, the density of Macronympha and the abrasiveness of Merzbow all owe something to the anti-music of TNB.
 They, more than any other, define the essence of true Noise music both in art and in act.

 Even Anti-Art Is Art...
 That Is Why We Reject It!